shiftsystems/shift-mon/docs/Variables.md

 * shiftmon_snmp_password: password for connecting to snmp devices using snmpv3
 * shiftmon_snmp_auth_protocol: encryption cipher to use for authenticating for snmpv3 devices defaults to `MD5`
 * shiftmon_snmp_auth_priv: authentication privacy to use for snmpv3 defaults to `authNoPriv`
+* shiftmon_local_syslog_endpoint: protocol address and port local syslog listens on defaults to `udp://:6667`
+* shiftmon_remote_syslog_endpoint: protocol address and port remote syslog server should listen on `udp://0.0.0.0:6666`
 * do_not_instrument: a list of services that shiftmon Should not instrument.
 The default value is `['nftables']`
 ## Loki
 * retention_period: how long to store data before deletion use d for day and y for years